tsiika/dib/README.md

 Please note that this is only development version!
 Production version is coming to its own branch as the project gets to that point.

+To follow development see the master __and__ experimental branches.

 ### Roadmap

 - [x] REST API